passbolt/passbolt_docker/README.md

 * SALT:       a random string used by cakephp in security hashing methods
 * CIPHERSEED: a random string used by cakephp to encrypt/decrypt strings
-* URL:        URL of the passbolt installation (defaults to example.com)
+* URL:        URL of the passbolt installation (defaults to passbolt.local)

 ### Database variables